Cell (processor): Open source software development

 In 2005, patches enabling Cell support in the Linux kernel were submitted for inclusion by IBM developers.
 Arnd Bergmann (one of the developers of the aforementioned patches) also described the Linux-based Cell architecture at LinuxTag 2005.
 As of release 2.6.16 (March 20, 2006), the Linux kernel officially supports the Cell processor.

 Both PPE and SPEs are programmable in C/C++ using a common API provided by libraries.

 Fixstars Solutions provides Yellow Dog Linux for IBM and Mercury Cell-based systems, as well as for the PlayStation 3.
 Terra Soft strategically partnered with Mercury to provide a Linux Board Support Package for Cell, and support and development of software applications on various other Cell platforms, including the IBM BladeCenter JS21 and Cell QS20, and Mercury Cell-based solutions.
 Terra Soft also maintains the Y-HPC (High Performance Computing) Cluster Construction and Management Suite and Y-Bio gene sequencing tools.
 Y-Bio is built upon the RPM Linux standard for package management, and offers tools which help bioinformatics researchers conduct their work with greater efficiency.
 IBM has developed a pseudo-filesystem for Linux coined "Spufs" that simplifies access to and use of the SPE resources.
 IBM is currently maintaining a Linux kernel and GDB ports, while Sony maintains the GNU toolchain (GCC, binutils).

 In November 2005, IBM released a "Cell Broadband Engine (CBE) Software Development Kit Version 1.0", consisting of a simulator and assorted tools, to its web site.
 Development versions of the latest kernel and tools for Fedora Core 4 are maintained at the Barcelona Supercomputing Center website.

 In August 2007, Mercury Computer Systems released a Software Development Kit for PlayStation 3 for High-Performance Computing.

 In November 2007, Fixstars Corporation released the new "CVCell" module aiming to accelerate several important OpenCV APIs for Cell.
 In a series of software calculation tests, they recorded execution times on a 3.2 GHz Cell processor that were between 6x and 27x faster compared with the same software on a 2.4 GHz Intel Core 2 Duo.

+In October 2009, IBM released an OpenCL driver for POWER6 and CBE.
+This allows programs written in the cross-platform API to be easily run on Cell PSE.